dgapitts/pg-ora-demo-scripts/docs/Demo12-Private-Process-Memory-Management-work_mem-and-hash_mem_multiplier.md

 ### hash_mem_multiplier=2 - Memory Usage: 8241kB  Disk Usage: 14104kB, temp read=1525 written=2896

-This is the default postgres behaviour pg13 and beyond
+This is affectively how postgres used to work by default pre-pg15
 ```
 davidpitts=# set hash_mem_multiplier=2;
 SET